 - As a mom I appreciate a variety of vegetables because it means more chances for kids to explore and discover new favorites.

 - As a figure conscious person I appreciate a variety of vegetables because they makes dinner seem indulgent without adding many calories.

-This post contains affiliate links, they don’t cost you a thing but help me bring you tasty recipes and creative projects.
+This post contains affiliate links, they don’t cost you a thing but help me bring you tasty recipes.
+Read more in Policies & Disclosures.

 Oven Roasted Root Vegetables

 I don’t particularly love fussy combinations or complicated recipes when making vegetables.
 Steamed vegetables are my go-to choice for busy days… but when I have a bit of extra time I adore roasted vegetables.